Biography of Lewis Carroll

 1852: He passes the first part of his examinations at Christchurch and gains a studentship (a teaching position) which allows him to be a life member of the college.

 1854: Carroll takes BA and prepares for ordination into the Church.

 1855: Liddell is elected as Dean of Christ Church.
 His daughter Alice is three years old at this point.
 Dodgson offers a few short stories and poems to the “Comic Times”.

 1856: Edmund Yates, The editor of the “Comic Times” opts to call Dodgson by the pseudonym “Lewis Carroll for the first time.
 Meets Alice Liddell for the first time.

-1856-61: Uneventful teaching life in Oxford.
-Takes up photography and uses Alice Liddell as a subject frequently.
+1856-61: A period of ueventful teaching life in Oxford.
+He takes up photography and uses Alice Liddell as a subject frequently.

-1861: 22nd December.
-Ordained as a Deacon but decides to go no further in the Church.
+1861: On the 22nd December he is ordained as a Deacon but decides to go no further in the church.
 Alice Lidell visits Llandudno in North Wales with her family for a holiday.
 The jury is out whether Carroll actually met Alice there on one of their frequent visits but “Alice in Wonderland” is supposed to be inspired by initial stories told by Alice from her time in the town.

 1862: Rowing trip on the River Isis (Thames at Oxford) where the story of Alice is heard for the first time.